BossSloth/SteamHunter-plugin/README.md

 To see if the plugin is working click the View my achievements button on a game page and see that there is a new tab called `ACHIEVEMENT GROUPS`.
 TODO: Put actual images here
 ![SteamDB icons](Images/steam_store.png)

-## Configuration

-To configure the plugin:

-TODO: Add configuration instructions here

 ## Contributing